Utkarsh-Mishra444/CSCE-642-Reinforcement-Learning/README.md

 - [SeeAct](https://github.com/OSU-NLP-Group/SeeAct) for the web agent framework
 - [Hugging Face](https://huggingface.co/) for Transformers, PEFT, and TRL libraries
 - [Qwen Team](https://github.com/QwenLM/Qwen2) for the Qwen2 model
+- GitHub Copilot for assisting with boilerplate and refactoring during code development.